 ● The chaotic immersion world: everything imaginable is thrown at you randomly and at once

-The idea: go through the beginning of many popular native materials (manga, anime, j-drama, etc.), introduce you to what you are ready to handle right now, and turn them into Anki cards.
+The idea: go through the beginning of many popular native materials (manga, anime, j-drama, etc.), introduce you to what you are ready to handle right now, and turn them into sentence cards for the Jalup series.

 Here’s how it works:

-1. I picked out a number of easier (☆ to ☆☆☆ difficulty level) manga.
+1. I picked out a number of easier manga.

 2. From each manga, I prepare you for reading the first chapter.

 3. I picked out every word you don’t know.
 How do I know what you don’t know?
-This is a direct continuation off of Jalup Expert.
+This is a direct continuation off of Jalup Hero.

 4. Rather than just take the sentences from the material, I created entirely new sentences using those unknown words.
 Why?
 To give you two different sentences to try to understand the same unknown word.